 Relationships are changing the world over.
 It’s not as simple as you like someone and go ahead and get married.
 People often live-in together and see how much compatible they are to take the next step towards marriage or some do not take that at all.
-They are more than happy in staying on in live-in relationships.
-In the same way, many people prefer to keep experimenting in their relationship and opt for open relationships.
+Some people these days loathe monogamy so they want open relationships but the pros and cons of open relationships is what they don’t always consider.
+They often jump into an open relationship without thinking too much.

 You might think what exactly are open relationships?
 In an open relationship, two people are open to each other that they would be in relationships with others and they would keep each other informed about the relationships they get into.
 But their own relationship will be always constant and secure, strengthened by love and respect.

-We asked our expert Prachi Vaish her take on open relationships in the current Indian social structure and here is what she had to say.
+We asked our expert Prachi Vaish her take on open relationships in the current Indian social structure and here is what she had to say about the pros and cons of open relationships.

 Are open relationships healthy?